gregtuc/you-sense/README.md

 ## Can this replace the removal of dislikes?
 * This extension detects sentiment, not number of dislikes
-* If the video is sad, sad comment sentiment may be reflected as a negative 😭
-* If the comments are extremely sarcastic/ironic, meanings may be taken literally 😤
+* If the video is sad, sad comment sentiment may be reflected as a negative 😭.
+Similarily, sarcastic/ironic comments may be taken literally 😤
 * This extension performs consistenly in consistent comments sections (think how-to and tutorial videos)